direct to content

 History

-After a stop on the African coast they crossed (January 8, 1599) to Brazil.
-They had nowhere to anchor there to stock up on food and water.
-The Portuguese and Indian resistance was fierce.
-It was decided to leave the Brazilian coast again and set course for the island of St. Helena to refresh and hibernate there (20 March).
-Almost everyone was sick and every day men died of scurvy.
-They sailed east but could not find the island of Saint Helena.
+Things did not go smoothly.
+After a delay on the African coast they finally crossed over to Brazil on January 8, 1599.
+They could not find places to drop anchor and get food and water anywhere there.
+The Portuguese and native resistance was too fierce.
+Out of necessity they decided to leave the Brazilian coast and to head for the island of Saint, Helena to take in refreshments and spend the winter there (around March 20).
+Almost everyone was ill and every day men died of scurvy.
+The sailed towards Africa but could not find Saint Helena.

 Rijksmuseum RP-P-OB-80.289

-After many hardships, Van Noort managed to reach the Pacific Ocean via the Magellan Strait together with De Hoop (which had meanwhile been renamed Eendracht 2, click here for the sequel).
+After many hardships, Van Noort managed to reach the Pacific Ocean via the Strait of Magell together with de Hoop (which had meanwhile been renamed Eendracht 2, click here for the sequel).
 They had lost the Hendrik Frederik in the meantime.
-This would arrive at the Moluccas under its own power in February 1601.
+She would arrive at the Moluccas on its own in February 1601.

-The Mauritius would eventually moor in Rotterdam on 26-8-1601.
-This made this ship the first Dutch ship to complete a voyage around the world.
+The Mauritius would eventually reach Rotterdam on 26-8-1601.
+This made it ship the first Dutch ship to complete circumnavigation.

 Description